What's New at tinfoil.com

 January 2, 2001

-Cylinder of the Month – The oldest known playable recording; from the late 1870's, an experimental talking clock (1878).
+Cylinder of the Month – The oldest known playable phonograph recording; from the late 1870's, an experimental talking clock (1878).

 Links to Related Topics – Updated.